axelarnetwork/axelar-docs/pages/dev/gmp.md

 To call chain B from chain A the user needs to call `callContract` on the gateway of chain A, specifying:

-- the destination chain
+- The destination chain.
-- the destination contract address to call
+- The destination contract address to call.
-- the payload to pass to the destination contract.
+- The payload to pass to the destination contract.

 As per snippet below.